ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 The field type comes after the colon.
 This might be a regular Python type or a type from the [typing](https://docs.python.org/3/library/typing.html) module or a special type such as `OtherColumns`.
 For more information, see the [Data classes](../../../api/python/dataclass.md#types) section.
 Just as in the standard `dataclasses` module, you can create objects in the usual way: `row = Row(id=123, name="foo")`.
 In that case, for all the fields without default values (as for `robot: bool = False`), you need to pass relevant fields to the constructor.
 Otherwise, an exception will arise.

 The data classes support inheritance.
-For more information, see the [Data classes](../../../api/python/dataclass.md) section todo.
+For more information, see the [Data classes](../../../api/python/dataclass.md) section.
 See also the [example](../../../api/python/examples.md#dataclass).

 #### Schemas { #table_schema }